QuaSi-Software/Documentation/docs/gensim_user_manual.md

 **Store and simulate custom weather data sets**
 In general any *EnergyPlus®* weather data set can be stored by the user and selected for the simulation with GenSim.
 A complete weather data set always consists of an epw-file and a ddy-file which must be stored under the same file name in the subfolder "weather" in the GenSim file path.
 The refresh button can be used to update the selection in the drop down list.
-Ready-to-use weather datasets (epw + ddy) for worldwide locations can be downloaded free of charge from the following websites:
+Ready-to-use weather data sets (epw + ddy) for worldwide locations can be downloaded free of charge from the following websites:

 [https://energyplus.net/weather](https://energyplus.net/weather)
 [http://climate.onebuilding.org/](http://climate.onebuilding.org/)